helidon-io/helidon/docs/mp/metrics/metrics.md

 - Do not measure the personalized greeting requests.
 - Measure only endpoints on the default socket and the socket named `private`.
 Endpoints on other sockets (such as if you had an `admin` socket) are not measured.

-The [AutoHttpMetricsConfig documentation](../../config/io_helidon_webserver_observe_metrics_AutoHttpMetricsConfig.md) describes the configuration more fully.
+The [AutoHttpMetricsConfig documentation][autohttpmetricsconfig] describes the configuration more fully.

 ## Examples

-Helidon MP includes a pre-written example application illustrating [enabling/disabling metrics](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/metrics/filtering/mp) using configuration.
+Helidon MP includes a pre-written example application illustrating [enabling/disabling metrics][enabling-disabling-metrics] using configuration.

 The rest of this section contains other examples of working with metrics: